-Associate s defined in the FCA Glossary.
+Associate has the meaning set out in the FCA Glossary.

-Auditor means Deloitte LLP, or such other entity as is appointed to act as auditor of the Company from time to time.
+Auditors means Deloitte LLP, or such other entity as is appointed to act as auditor of the Company from time to time.

 Business Day means a weekday being Monday to Friday (excluding any public or bank holiday in England).